Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Who needs this: Students, remote workers, entrepreneurs, busy people

-Smartphones are now full workstations.
-The best Android productivity apps in 2026 come with AI writing tools, smart calendars, and automation built right in.
-Here are the ones that actually help you get more done — without adding more complexity.
+Phones are full workstations now.
+The best Android productivity apps in 2026 ship with AI writing tools, smart calendars, and automation built in.
+These are the ones that actually help you get more done without piling on complexity.
+Students should also check our roundup of the best productivity apps for students.

 5. Notion — Best All-in-One Workspace